Builder Gel look by Glossify

 However, it can be hard to answer this question as it is often a case of personal preference.

 For example, builder gel might not appear to be as hard as acrylic, but it is more flexible and can actually be stronger.
-For more natural looking nails, builder gel is often preferred over acrylic as it can be applied quickly with a high-shine finish.
-Gel is also great for helping clients with easily broken nails maintain their natural nail length.
+For more natural-looking nails, builder gel is often preferred over acrylic as it can be applied quickly with a high-shine finish.
+The gel is also great for helping clients with easily broken nails maintain their natural nail length.

 However, that’s not to say that acrylic is particularly bad for nails!
 If clients have really soft nails, acrylics can offer a suit of armour to protect them.
 So long as they are applied, cared for and removed properly by a trained nail technician, gels and acrylics should be equally safe.